-(Upset a group of people in this country, you will end up getting a dead chicken on your doorstep.
-It used to be a cow head.
-That is what will happen when you have people thinking on their emotions.
-Image source: http://www.thenewstribe.com)
+(News snippet – upset a group of people in this country, you will end up getting a dead chicken on your doorstep.
+Well, it used to be a cow head.
+That is what will happen when you have people thinking with their emotions and not their intelligence.
+Image source: https://modernfarmer.com)

 Well, this was not something new or something that is not common to find in Malaysia.
 You can find the dumbest and the most arrogant people on Malaysian roads.
-Those riding motorcycles (except for handful) don’t even come close to the scrapping the bottom of the pit when it comes to law abiding road users.
+Those riding motorcycles (except for a handful) don’t even come close to the scrapping the bottom of the pit when it comes to law-abiding road users.
 They have safely rooted themselves on Martian grounds.

-So it not a big surprise to read this:-
+So it was not a big surprise to read this:-

 Malaysians are still immature when it comes to road safety and following traffic regulations.
 Road Safety Department director-general Datuk Tam Weng Wah said the country has first-world facilities and infrastructure, including good roads, pedestrian walkways, proper traffic lights and signages.